 The idea behind a motion to dismiss is that there is something faulty in the plaintiff’s case that should prevent the case from continuing.

 For example, let’s say a plaintiff sues a defendant in federal court for committing fraud.
 And the complaint only describes the fraud in very general terms.
-However, Rule 9 requires the plaintiff to allege the circumstances of the fraud with specificity.
-Under these circumstances, the defendant could move the court to dismiss the claim for failure to state a claim.
+However, Rule 9 of the Federal Rules of Civil Procedure requires the plaintiff to allege the circumstances of the fraud with specificity.
+Under these circumstances, the defendant could move the court to dismiss the claim for failure to state a claim because the complaint does not have the details required by Rule 9.

 Courts often dismiss a claim or case without prejudice.
 When a court dismisses a case without prejudice, the plaintiff will have an opportunity to fix whatever problem caused the court to dismiss the case.
 In our example above, the court might allow the plaintiff an opportunity to add more facts to her fraud complaint to meet the requirements of Rule 9.